inatic/freecad-truss/README.md

     return False
 ```

 The `area.Adaptive2d` class allows setting an `OperationType`, which can be either `ClearingInside`, `ClearingOutside`, `ProfilingInside` or `ProfilingOutside`.
 These correspond to the `obj.OperationType` and `obj.Side` properties, the strings of which are just concatenated to fetch the appropriate operation type from `area.AdaptiveOperationType`.
-The operation is started by calling its `Execute` method, updates the `progressFn` with incremental toolpath updates, and returns a list of toolpath objects corresponding to the different milling regions.
-Each region contains the center (`HelixCenterPoint`) and start point (`StartPoint`) of the helical toolpath used to plunge into the material, and a 2D toolpath to adaptively remove material at this depth, which like the input paths of the adaptive operation consists in a list of [x,y] coordinates.
-Returned `result` objects are converted to dictionaries so they can be stored on the `AdaptiveOutputState` property of the FreeCAD object.
+The operation is started by calling its `Execute` method, updates the `progressFn` with incremental toolpath updates while running, and returns a list of toolpath objects corresponding to different milling regions.
+Each region contains the center (`HelixCenterPoint`) and start point (`StartPoint`) of the helical toolpath used to plunge into the material, and a 2D toolpath to adaptively remove material at this depth.
+This toolpath consists in a  list of [x,y] coordinates.
+Returned `result` objects are converted to dictionaries so they can be stored on the `AdaptiveOutputState` property of the FreeCAD object, which has `App::PropertyPythonObject` as its type and can store Python objects.

 ``` PathAdaptive.py
 if adaptiveResults == None: